MicrosoftDocs/visualstudio-docs/docs/install/troubleshooting-network-errors.md

   - "multiple"
 ---

-# Troubleshooting proxy errors in Visual Studio
+# Troubleshooting network errors in Visual Studio

-### "Proxy Authorization Required" error
+## "Proxy Authorization Required" error

 This error generally occurs when users are connected to the internet through a proxy server, and the proxy server blocks the calls that Visual Studio makes to some network resources.